lusentis/dawson-docs-preview/README.md

 ### Is dawson for me?
 👍🏽 I'm building a️ single-page app/website with a backend
-👍🏽 I'm building an API-based service
+👍🏽 I'm building an API
 👍🏽 I'm building a server-rendered app/website

 The main goal of dawson is to be a zero-configuration yet fully extensible *[backend]* web framework for building web apps on AWS.
 You should be able to start using dawson without creating any configuration file and with only a basic knowledge of Amazon Web Services.